Hyperbolic Large Language Models: Conclusion

 \section{Conclusion}

 Hyperbolic geometry offers a compelling framework for advancing large language models, enabling them to capture hierarchical structures that are elusive in Euclidean space.
-This paper has provided a thorough discussion of hyperbolic large language models (HypLLMs) from modest hyperbolic embedding tweaks to fully Lorentzian Transformers, exploring their theoretical foundations, architectural approaches, and emerging applications.
+This paper has provided a thorough discussion of hyperbolic large language models (HypLLMs), exploring their theoretical foundations, architectural approaches, and emerging applications.
 As demonstrated through our architectural taxonomy (\cref{tab:hypLLM_categorized}), and cross-domain applications (\Cref{fig:hypLLM_domains}), hyperbolic geometry provides a unifying mathematical framework that spans from hybrid integration approaches to fully curved-space architectures, with successful deployment across diverse fields including natural language processing, computer vision, multimodal representation learning, neuroscience, and biomedicine.
 We highlight the significant potential of hyperbolic geometry for enhancing the representation capabilities of large language models, particularly for data with inherent hierarchical structures.
-Crucially, hyperbolic approaches have demonstrated broad utility, powering improvements in natural language understanding, vision–language grounding, biomedical knowledge graphs, and even neuroscience.

 Despite these advances, several open challenges remain.
-Continued research on stabilization, such as multi-precision floating points and curvature-sensitive initialization, will be critical as models scale up.
 Looking ahead, we anticipate several transformative directions for HypLLMs.
 Hybrid-curvature architectures, such as mixture-of-curvature experts in models like HELM, and learnable-curvature architectures such as HiM, may unlock new capabilities by representing different aspects of data with optimal geometric spaces.
-Numerical stability for deep hyperbolic models, efficient large-scale training, and the development of unified benchmarks for hierarchical and multi-scale reasoning represent critical directions for future research.
+Continued research on numerical stabilization, considering curvature-sensitive initialization and the development of unified benchmarks for hierarchical and multi-scale reasoning represent critical directions for future research.